NoxMoon/inside_beauty/README.md

 <center><h1> Inside Beauty</h1></center>

 This repository is my first capstone project for Springboard data science career track.
-I explored ∼8000 cosmetic products, with information of brand, category, ingredients, and packaging scraped from cosmetic review website [beautypedia.com](https://www.beautypedia.com).
-I am particulaly interested in using ingredient information to work on the following two problems that can help people understand cosmetic products from a chemical perspective:
+I explored ∼8000 cosmetic products, with information of brand, category, ingredients, and packaging (product images) scraped from cosmetic review website [beautypedia.com](https://www.beautypedia.com).
+I am particulaly interested in using ingredients information to work on the following two problems that can help people understand cosmetic products from a chemical perspective:
 - Classify product categories using ingredient-related features.
 Identify key ingredients for different product categories.
 Find categories that are similar in formula (e.g. eye creams and moisturizers) that customers may consider using in replacement of each other.